Apljs/Inventory-Tracker/README.md

 !
 Warnings and possible errors encountered ?
 - Page to store data to txt document may have broken, needs looking into.

+Project state is the most updated in development form.
+It may not run without a few necessary changes.

+Made with HTML5, CSS, JS, PHP, and Bootstrap.